TheOrangeCoffeeProject/hackstory/README.md

-# hackstory
+# HackStory

-A hacking based game built on Electron.
+A Hacking Based Desktop Game built using Electron and Angular.

 ## Credits